isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 Finally, we were able to send them to Osaka, Nara and Kyoto for five days and four nights from January 3, 1965, under the name of "group homecoming".

-I was at the center of the development of this policy, but I was not a member.
-The reason was that I was lying on the operating table for my sixth orthopedic surgery.
+Despite being the central figure in the preparation of the plan, I was not included in the participants.
+Because I was on the operating table for my sixth orthopaedic surgery.

-After that, it took another 10 years for the Niirada Class to have its "authorized school trip".
+After that, it took another 10 years before the Niirada Class obtained "authorized school trips".

-One day in 1995, the north wind rattled the windows.
+One day in 1995, the north wind was rattling the windows.

 "Hello, Mr. Iha, this is Setsuko from the eighth graduating class of the high school.
 I called Keiko and finally got your phone number.
 Yes, it's been 30 years!
 Have you been watching TV?
-No, you don't watch singing programs, do you?
+No, you don't watch singing programms, do you?
 I was watching ‘The Hit Parade of the Good Old Days on TV a while ago.
 Funaki Kazuo sang "The Third Year of High School," and I always remember your face when I hear that song.
 Suddenly, I wanted to talk with you, and I asked everywhere for your information.
 When I hear this song, I can't stop crying.
 Because you were our leader and you strongly encouraged us to make our dream come true.
 You yourself knew that you could not join us, but you never said a word.
 I will never forget that.

 ## Refusal

 It was my ex-wife, Akiko, who was a surgical nurse in the operating room during my major orthopedic surgeries.
 She had, in a sense, observed the entire "human body modification" process, both during the surgeries and in rehabilitation after the surgeries.
 After graduating from Associate Nursing School, she was assigned to the surgical unit.
 The new nurse's main task was to take care of the patients before and after surgery, and she also served as a liaison between the patients and Dr. Hashizume.

-When I was on the stretcher on my way to my fourth operation, Akiko asked me.
+When I was on the stretcher for my fourth operation, Akiko asked me.

 "Mr. Iha, why do you keep repeating surgeries as if you were obsessed with something?"